jiayangmiao/MLMusicParser/README.md

 # MLMusicParser

+## This code will be rewritten in C++ and provide a much easier way to use in the future.

 A piece of Java code that parses the information of all the music from game Idolm@ster Million Live! along with the official samples m4a links to them that are provided in its official mobile game.

 It will also parse the information of the CDs.